top of page

 It was a handsome design with a striking colour palette, now available strictly as a two door.
 Contrasting white wheels featured, with low-profile Bridgestone rubber and a colour matched rear spoiler.

-Inside saw a slightly enlarged cabin with enough space up-front for larger types, but the rear seats were a child only affair.
-Cloth seats with uprated bolstering in contrasting black and grey with red piping featured, whilst tunes were facilitated through a “Dolby Enhanced” 4-speaker tape player.
+Interior accommodations were slightly enlarged with enough space up-front for larger types, but the rear seats were a child-only affair.
+Cloth seats with uprated bolstering featured red piping, whilst tunes were facilitated through a “Dolby Enhanced” 4-speaker tape player.

 Interior Accomodations of the Ford Australia KF Laser TX-3